 Will SOC 2 Take the Place of ISO 27001 in the UK & EU?

-Over the last couple years, more and more organisations conducting business throughout the European markets have been seeking a SOC 2 assessment in addition to the ISO 27001 certification.
-So much so, many have begun to speculate whether the US originated SOC 2 audits will replace the need for the international ISO 27001 certification in these EMEA markets.
+Over the last few years there’s been a surge in the number of UK and Europe-based companies seeking a SOC 2 assessment in addition to the ISO 27001 certification.
+This growing demand has led to speculation as to whether the US-originated SOC 2 audits will replace the need for the international ISO 27001 certification in some EMEA markets.

 The short answer: Not quite.